py60800/tuyadump/README.md

 Tool to dump communication with tuya devices

-# warning
+# Warning

+This tool has been developped while coding a GO API to control Tuya devices (Available here)[https://github.com/py60800/tuya].

-This tool is the result of quick and dirty coding.
-I found it useful for debugging tuya communication.
+Despite being the result of quick and dirty coding, I found it great for debugging tuya communication.

 As of now, only version "3.1" protocol is supported

-# prerequisites
+# Prerequisites
-Get the keys and ids of the tuya devices : (See code the web)[https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md]
+Get the keys and ids of the tuya devices : (https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md)[https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md]

-# acknowledgements
+# Acknowledgements

 @codetheweb for reverse engineering tuya protocol